jancyrusm/sapatos--c-/README.md

-Sample website activity I created for my CHS Class back in Grade 9.
+HTML and CSS website activity I created for my CHS Class back in Grade 9.